 Implant

-An implant (AKA Nexplanon) is a small plastic rod inserted under the arm skin to release progesterone.
-Research shows that it takes about two months (or two cycles) for a person’s fertility to return to normal after.
-This is one of the shortest “transition” periods for all birth control forms.
+The Nexplanon implant, a small plastic rod inserted under the skin, releases progesterone.
+Studies indicate it takes about two months (or two cycles) for fertility to return to normal after removal.
+Therefore, this is one of the shortest transition periods for any birth control method.
+Keep in mind that the implant needs to be replaced every three years, and failure to do so could compromise fertility.

 In some cases, not using “barrier” contraception can lead to infertility.
-Sexually transmitted infections (STIs) like chlamydia and gonorrhea can cause problems conceiving.
-This is why condoms are recommended for people with multiple or untested partners.
+Sexually transmitted infections (STIs) like chlamydia and gonorrhea can interfere with conception.
+Therefore, this is why condoms are recommended for people with multiple or untested partners.

 Final Answer: Can birth control cause infertility in the future?